FastyBird/fb-mqtt-connector/docs/Home.md

 a temperature property, while an environment channel may have properties for temperature, humidity, and air quality.
 Similarly, a lights channel could have properties for intensity and color.

+## MQTT Broker

+A MQTT broker is a service which is used to handle communication between devices and [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) connectors.
+You could use self-hosted applications like [Mosquitto](https://mosquitto.org) and also services provided by other vendors like [HideMQ](https://www.hivemq.com) or [CloudMQTT](https://www.cloudmqtt.com)

 # Configuration

 To connect to devices that use the [FastyBird MQTT Convention](https://github.com/FastyBird/mqtt-convention) protocol with the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem, you must set up at least one connector.
 You can configure the connector using the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface or by using the console.

-## Configuring the Connector through the Console
+## Configuring the Connectors and Devices through the Console

 To configure the connector through the console, run the following command: